sd17fall/softdes.web/_assignments/final-project.md

 ### Architectural Review

-_Date: {{site.data.dates.tr1 | date: '%A, %B %-d' }}_
+_Date: {{ page.parts[page.arch_review_part].due | date: '%A, %B %-d' }}_

 **The Architectural review is worth 15% of the project grade ([rubric]({% link _assignments/final-project/architectural-review.md %})).**

-We will be holding an architectural review which will entail groups of three or four teams taking turns presenting their plans for their project.
+We will be holding an architectural review
+{% if false %} which will entail groups of three or four teams taking turns presenting {% else %} for teams to present {% endif %} their plans for their project.
 This review is intended to very interactive, and will focus on soliciting useful/actionable feedback rather than being a one-way brain dump.
 In addition to the in-person component of this activity, there will be a framing/agenda setting document due before the review and a reflection/synthesis document due after.